Beat 'em Up

 - Trio the Punch

-- Twin Blades, an iOS App game; formally available on Xbox Live Indie Games and Windows Phone 7 that was pulled due to its cartoon-ish violence.
+- Twin Blades, an iOS App game; formerly available on Xbox Live Indie Games and Windows Phone 7 that was pulled due to its cartoon-ish violence.

 - Undercover Cops, a post-apocalyptic beat 'em up that has a cult following in Japan, but is mostly unknown everywhere else.